Loperamide

-Loperamide, sold under the brand name Imodium, among others, is a medication used to decrease the frequency of diarrhea.
-It is often used for this purpose in inflammatory bowel disease and short bowel syndrome.
-It is not recommended for those with blood in the stool, mucus in the stool, or fevers.
-The medication is taken by mouth.
+Loperamide, sold under the brand name Imodium, among others, is a medication of the opioid receptor agonist class used to decrease the frequency of diarrhea.
+It is often used for this purpose in irritable bowel syndrome, inflammatory bowel disease, short bowel syndrome, Crohn's disease, and ulcerative colitis.
+Loperamide is taken by mouth.

-Common side effects include abdominal pain, constipation, sleepiness, vomiting, and a dry mouth.
+Common side effects include abdominal pain, constipation, sleepiness, vomiting, and dry mouth.
 It may increase the risk of toxic megacolon.
 Loperamide's safety in pregnancy is unclear, but no evidence of harm has been found.
 It appears to be safe in breastfeeding.
 It is an opioid with no significant absorption from the gut and does not cross the blood–brain barrier when used at normal doses.
 It works by slowing the contractions of the intestines.

 Loperamide was first made in 1969 and used medically in 1976.
 It is on the World Health Organization's List of Essential Medicines.
 Loperamide is available as a generic medication.
-In 2020, it was the 330th most commonly prescribed medication in the United States, with more than 700thousand prescriptions.
+In 2023, it was the 276th most commonly prescribed medication in the United States, with more than 800,000 prescriptions.

 Medical uses

 Loperamide is effective for the treatment of a number of types of diarrhea.
-This includes control of acute nonspecific diarrhea, mild traveler's diarrhea, irritable bowel syndrome, chronic diarrhea due to bowel resection, and chronic diarrhea secondary to inflammatory bowel disease.
-It is also useful for reducing ileostomy output.
-Off-label uses for loperamide also include chemotherapy-induced diarrhea, especially related to irinotecan use.

-Loperamide should not be used as the primary treatment in cases of bloody diarrhea, acute exacerbation of ulcerative colitis, or bacterial enterocolitis.

 Loperamide is often compared to diphenoxylate.
 Studies suggest that loperamide is more effective and has lower neural side effects.